William H. Macy ‘Heartbroken’ Over College Admissions Scandal Per ‘Us Weekly’

 — Us Weekly (@usweekly) March 20, 2019

-The New York Post reported that the FBI has recorded telephone calls with Huffman and a cooperating witness to back their charges against the actress.,
+The New York Post reported that the FBI has recorded telephone calls with Huffman, and a cooperating witness, to back their charges against the actress.

 FBI Special Agent in Charge Joseph Bonavolonta stated, according to The New York Post, that the charges come after a 10-month investigation dubbed “Operation Varsity Blues.”
 Bonavolonta said that he felt that everyone that was charged in the scandal cultivated a “culture of corruption and greed,” and called their actions “insidious, selfish and shameful.”

-Huffman and her husband, William H. Macy allegedly met with what is being called a “cooperating witness” in official court paperwork, per Fox News, and this witness told the celebrity couple that he “controlled” a testing center and someone would change their daughter’s SAT answers so she could achieve a higher score.
+Huffman and her husband, William H. Macy, allegedly met with what is being called a “cooperating witness” in official court paperwork, per Fox News.
+This witness reportedly told the celebrity couple that he “controlled” a testing center, and that someone would change their daughter’s SAT answers so she could achieve a higher score.

 Fox News reported that a judge has approved a request to push back Huffman’s upcoming court appearance in Boston.
-Huffman was supposed to appear with Loughlin and others that have been charged in the scandal on March 29.
+Huffman was supposed to appear with Loughlin, and others that have been charged in the scandal, on March 29.
 The reason?
 Her lawyer will be out of town on that day.
 Huffman’s new court date is April 3.

 Huffman’s former Desperate Housewives co-star Nicolette Sheridan said of the scandal that has tarnished her former pal’s image, “We don’t know the facts, but we could be extremely disturbed by the entitlement, the power, the money that could take away from those less privileged and that to me is disgraceful.”